maxflynn1998/second-repository/readme.md

-hi This is my new git file get fucked
+hi This is my new git file
-Cant be bothered
+Halloween
-Time to get my second commit up and going for the lads
+Time to get my second commit up

-HOw do I do this shit?
-Please help
+Hi world

+SEONC TrY WITH it

+A THIRD TIME NO WAYYYYYY

+HALLAWON
+DEVOPS APPRENTICE